-Audio version read by Rev. Cindy Paulos, B.Msc.
+Audio version read by Rev. Steven Lane Taylor, B.Msc. – After Enlightenment, Then What?

-There are at this very moment many people throughout the world following many different spiritual paths they hope will bring them to what they believe is the very end of the spiritual rainbow—Enlightenment.
+At this very moment there are many people throughout the world following many different spiritual paths, which they hope will bring them to what they believe is the very end of the spiritual rainbow—Enlightenment.

 People traveling the various paths to Enlightenment feel that if they can achieve it, then they have achieved the Ultimate human experience.
-Enlightenment, in its truest description, goes beyond intellectual comprehension of the experience.
+In its truest description, Enlightenment goes beyond intellectual comprehension of the experience.
 It is not about seeking God, speculating, or theologically theorizing about God or Ultimate Beingness.
 Enlightenment means the firsthand, intimate, mystical experience of God Presence or Oneness with the Universe.
-It is beingness with Ultimate Beingness itself—in consciousness at its innermost center yet also to its outer reaches universally.
+It is beingness with Ultimate Beingness itself—in the innermost center of consciousness, yet also to its universal outer reaches.

-Again, after Enlightenment, a person’s life outwardly may seem little different to others: Family life will go on, sexuality will go on, sickness and health will go on, failure and success will go on.
-But inwardly, the personal ego is no longer in charge, for the person is marching to a different drummer, the drumbeat being orchestrated by the Ultimate Universal Life Presence—or God to guide the soul’s path and this life.
+Again, after Enlightenment a person’s outward life may seem little different to others: Family life will go on, sexuality will go on, sickness and health will go on, failure and success will go on.
+But inwardly, the personal ego is no longer in charge, for the person is marching to a different drummer, the drumbeat being orchestrated by the Ultimate Universal Life Presence—or God—to guide the soul’s path and this life.

-Yes—there is life after Enlightenment.
-A very wonderful life; for, each will, in a short time after the experience or at some point in the person’s lifetime, become fully conscious and aware that his or her life is being fully Guided by Ultimate Beingness or God.
-The Awareness of this Intimacy of Consciousness with the Supreme is the great gift to one’s mind, peace to one’s soul, and love’s Ultimate Presence for one’s Spiritual Heart of Hearts.
+Yes, there is life after Enlightenment—a very wonderful life; for in a short time after the experience or at some point in the person’s lifetime, each will become fully conscious and aware that his or her life is being fully Guided by Ultimate Beingness or God.
+The Awareness of this Intimacy of Consciousness with the Supreme is a great gift to one’s mind, peace to one’s soul, and love’s Ultimate Presence for one’s Spiritual Heart of Hearts.